An extended feature comparison

 For most MTAs, disk performance is a bottleneck.
 This does not account for MailerQ.
 With MailerQ messages never hit a disk, but are stored inside RAM.
 It relies on RabbitMQ and NoSQL storage for message queues and deferred messages.
 Disk operations, as used by PowerMTA, slow down the software.
 MailerQ is therefore much faster.

 ISPs can limit the amount of email that is allowed through their network.
 Throttling can be used to control the amount of emails that ISPs can receive from a certain network.
-While PowerMTA offers users to define such limits for each IP address or each domain, MailerQ goes one step further and introduces a more intelligent throttling version.
-MailerQ automatically recognizes which domain names are aliases by looking at the MX records and IP addresses.
-Throttling settings are then applied automatically to all aliases of a domain.
+MailerQ offers more parameters to base your throttling settings on than PowerMTA does.
+Throttling settings are applied automatically to all aliases of a domain.

 PowerMTA supports standard validation mechanisms such as SPF, DKIM and DMARC.
 MailerQ offers all the validation mechanisms that PowerMTA offers.
 However, MailerQ is the first MTA that also supports ARC.
 By doing this, a receiving service can also validate an email when SPF and DKIM records are rendered invalid (e.g. in the case of an intermediate service such as forwarding).